CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 ## Licenses

 - Information on licenses that are in use for R and associated software (including packages) can be found on the [R Project website](https://www.r-project.org/Licenses/).
 The exact license of a package can also be checked inside R: `packageDescription("package", fields="License")`.
-For information on citing R and different R packages, [see here](#citation).
+More information on [citing R and different R packages, at the bottom of the page](#citation).

 - The RStudio Server installation is based on the [Open Source Edition](https://rstudio.com/products/rstudio/#rstudio-desktop) (available under the [AGPL v3 license)](https://github.com/rstudio/rstudio/blob/master/COPYING).
-The RStudio End User License Agreement can be found [here](https://rstudio.com/about/eula/).
+Please consult also the [RStudio End User License Agreement](https://rstudio.com/about/eula/).

 - Open MPI is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause) (details on the [Open MPI website](https://www.open-mpi.org/community/license.php)).